chrisdetmering/Human-API-Integration/README.md

 ![pg14folder](images/pg14folder.png)

-Click on pgAdmin 4 and you will be prompted to make up a master password.
-Be sure to save this as you will be prompted to enter this every time you have closed pgAdmin and opened it again.
+Click on pgAdmin 4.
+You will be prompted to make up a master password.
+Save this because you will need it every time youreopen pgAdmin:

 ![mpwpg](images/mpwpg.png)

-Next, click on servers and you should see PostgreSQL be the only server listed.
+Next, click on servers and you should see PostgreSQL listed.
 Additionally, there will be a pop up that will ask you for the password that we saved earlier for postgreSQL in the setup wizard.

 ![pgpw](images/pgpw.png)

-With what we have done so far with postgreSQL, we can fill in 3/4 remaining environment variables.
+With this, we can fill in 3/4 remaining environment variables.

 ```
 DB_PASSWORD=password
 ```
 This will be set to the password you just entered.
 So in my case, my password was ‘password’.
-Therefore

 ```
 DB_HOST=localhost
 ```
 !!!WARNING!!!

 Use localhost instead of 5432 because this might make you run into an error while interacting with the session.
-We are not sure why this is the case but this is the only work around we could find.

 ```
 DB_USER=postgres
 ```

-This is the default user for postgreSQL unless you set it to something else.
+This is the default user for postgreSQL.
 If you set it to something else, insert that here.

 We just need one more environment variable and that is